Información

 English Cemetery in Malaga

-This cemetery, founded in the 19th century, is one of the oldest and most emblematic of its type in Spain and throughout Europe, and houses the remains of numerous British citizens and other nationalities who resided in Malaga during the 19th century and the beginning of the 20th century. twentieth century.
+This cemetery, founded in the 19th century, is one of the oldest and most emblematic of its kind in Spain and throughout Europe, and houses the remains of numerous British and other nationalities who resided in Malaga during the 19th and early 20th centuries.

 History

-The English Cemetery of Malaga was founded in 1831 to bury British citizens who resided in the city and who professed the Protestant faith, since at that time they were not allowed to be buried in Catholic cemeteries.
-In addition to the British, the cemetery also contains the remains of citizens of other European nationalities and various Protestant denominations, such as Germans, Dutch, Swedes and Americans.
+The English Cemetery of Malaga was founded in 1831 to bury British citizens residing in the city and who professed the Protestant faith, since at that time they were not allowed to be buried in Catholic cemeteries.
+In addition to the British, the cemetery also contains the remains of citizens of other European nationalities and of various Protestant denominations, such as Germans, Dutch, Swedes and Americans.

-During the 19th century, Málaga experienced a period of economic and cultural growth that attracted numerous foreigners, especially British merchants, businessmen and diplomats, who settled in the city and contributed to the development of its industry and commerce.
-Many of these foreign residents found the English Cemetery a final resting place, where they could be buried in accordance with their religious beliefs and cultural traditions.
+During the 19th century, Malaga experienced a period of economic and cultural growth that attracted numerous foreigners, especially British merchants, businessmen and diplomats, who settled in the city and contributed to the development of its industry and trade.
+Many of these foreign residents found in the English Cemetery a final resting place, where they could be buried in accordance with their religious beliefs and cultural traditions.

 Architecture and Features

-The English Cemetery of Malaga is located on a hill overlooking the sea, in the El Limonar neighborhood, on the outskirts of the city.
-The design of the cemetery follows the style of 19th century British landscape cemeteries, characterized by tree-lined streets, large green areas and an orderly arrangement of graves and funerary monuments.
+The English Cemetery in Malaga is located on a hill overlooking the sea, in the El Limonar neighbourhood, on the outskirts of the city.
+The design of the cemetery follows the style of the British landscaped cemeteries of the 19th century, characterised by tree-lined streets, large green areas and an orderly arrangement of the tombs and funerary monuments.

-One of the most notable characteristics of the cemetery is its architectural diversity, which reflects the multicultural origin of the deceased who rest there.
-Among the tombs and funerary monuments you can find examples of different architectural styles, such as neo-Gothic, neo-Romanesque, neoclassical and art deco, which bear witness to the richness and cultural diversity of the international community that resided in Malaga at that time.
+One of the most outstanding features of the cemetery is its architectural diversity, which reflects the multicultural origin of the deceased who rest there.
+Among the tombs and funerary monuments you can find examples of different architectural styles, such as neo-Gothic, neo-Romanesque, neoclassical and art deco, which bear witness to the wealth and cultural diversity of the international community that resided in Malaga at that time.

-The cemetery also has an Anglican chapel, built in the neo-Gothic style, which serves as a place of worship and as a space for holding religious services and memorial ceremonies.
+The cemetery also has an Anglican chapel, built in neo-Gothic style, which serves as a place of worship and as a space for holding religious services and commemorative ceremonies.
 Inside the chapel you can admire stained glass windows and other decorative elements that enhance its beauty and religious significance.

-The English Cemetery in Malaga houses the remains of numerous prominent personalities of the time, whose contributions to the society and culture of Malaga and Spain are remembered and honored to this day.
-Among the most emblematic tombs are:
+The English Cemetery of Malaga houses the remains of numerous prominent personalities of the time, whose contributions to the society and culture of Malaga and Spain are remembered and honoured to this day.
+Among the most emblematic graves are:

 George Campbell: British painter who lived in Malaga for several years and left an important mark on the local art scene.